breatheco-de/content/src/content/lesson/python-for-datascience.md

 canonical: ""
 ---

+> This lesson is a roadmap on how to learn Python for data science.
+If you already know Python and have -at least some- experience with the data science libraries Pandas, Numpy, etc. You can skip ahead to the next lesson.

 **Python** is a very versatile programming language and is used in many cases: web application development (front and back), mobile games, simulations, networks, automations, Artificial Intelligence, etcetera.
 This versatility makes this language the most used by far the most, and it is a great advantage for any technical profile to know it.

 > NOTE: It is estimated that 9 out of 10 companies use Python in some of their processes, and that these processes are essential for the proper functioning of the company.